aws/aws-advanced-python-wrapper/docs/using-the-python-driver/SupportForRDSMultiAzDBCluster.md

 # Support for Amazon RDS Multi-AZ DB Cluster

 In addition to Aurora database clusters, the AWS Advanced Python Driver supports the Amazon RDS Multi-AZ DB Cluster Deployment.
-By leveraging the topology information within the RDS Multi-AZ DB Cluster, the driver is capable of switching over the connection to a new writer node in approximately 1 second or less, given there is no replica lag during minor version upgrades or OS maintenance upgrades.
+By leveraging the topology information within the RDS Multi-AZ DB Cluster, the driver is capable of switching over the connection to a new writer host in approximately 1 second or less, given there is no replica lag during minor version upgrades or OS maintenance upgrades.

 ## General Usage